-Buying the Best Canned Dog Food: Behind WDJ's Approved Wet Dog Food List
+Buying the Best Canned Dog Food: The NEW Approved Wet Dog Food List is Here!

 Can you identify with confidence every ingredient listed on the back of your dog's wet food can?
 We'd be surprised if you can.
 As a responsible pet food consumer, you want to focus more on whole, natural dog food ingredients rather than highly processed meats, grains and sugars.
 We have plenty of organic, raw, preservative-free options in stores for our own consumption, and thankfully we do see similar trends in the way dog food is made and marketed.

 That being said, the pet food industry could always be more transparent to the public about their manufacturing policies.
 More importantly, commerical dog food could always be healthier for dogs to eat.
 We took an inside look into a small-batch canned dog food manufacturing facility, but that experience was perhaps an example of how things ought to be done, not as they always really are.

 So what is the best wet food for dogs?
 There is no answer to that.
 Whole Dog Journal could give you a list of what we think are the top 10 best canned dog foods, but that seems so limiting.
 Instead, each year we give you an exhaustive list of healthy, good canned dog foods, and enough knowledge to make a quality choice for your dog based on your individual needs.

 The 5 Traits of a Top-Quality Canned Dog Food

 1. A specified meat source listed as the first ingredient.
 This means the product contains more of that ingredient than any other listed.